 We use derivative financial instruments from time to time to manage exposure to movements in foreign exchange rates and interest rates.
 We account for derivative financial instruments in accordance with SFAS 133, which establishes accounting and reporting standards requiring that every derivative instrument (including certain derivative instruments embedded in other contracts) be recorded in the balance sheets as either an asset or liability measured at its fair value.
 These rules require that changes in the derivative instrument's fair value be recognized currently in earnings unless specific hedge accounting criteria are met.
-Special accounting for qualifying hedges allows a derivative instrument's gains and losses to offset related results on the hedged item in the statement of operations, to the extent effective, and requires that a company must formally document, designate, and assess the effectiveness of transactions that receive hedge accounting.
-For derivative financial instruments designated and that qualify as cash flow hedges, changes in the fair value of the effective portion of the derivative financial instruments are recorded as a component of other comprehensive income or loss in stockholders' equity until the hedged item is recognized in earnings.
-The ineffective portion of the change in fair value of the derivative financial instruments is immediately recognized in earnings.
-The change in fair value of the hedged item is recorded as an adjustment to its carrying value on the balance sheet.
-For derivative financial instruments that are not designated or that do not qualify as accounting hedges, the changes in the fair value of the derivative financial instruments are recognized in earnings.
+Special accounting for qualifying hedges allows a derivative instrument's gains and losses to offset related results on the hedged item in the statement of operations, to the extent effective, and requires that a company must not designated or that do not qualify as accounting hedges, the changes in the fair value of the derivative financial instruments are recognized in earnings.
 The following table provides detail of the fair value of derivative instruments we have: